michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 - n: an expectation
 - n: something expected (as on the basis of a norm)
 ### Family
+- expectancy: expectancies+
-expectancy: expectancies+;expect: expectable, expectant, expectation, expected, expecting, expects;expectable: expectably;expectant: expectancy, expectantly;expectation: expectations;expected: expectedly, expectedness, unexpected;unexpected: unexpecteder, unexpectedly, unexpectedness
+- expect: expectable, expectant, expectation, expected, expecting, expects
+- expectable: expectably
+- expectant: expectancy, expectantly
+- expectation: expectations
+- expected: expectedly, expectedness, unexpected
+- unexpected: unexpecteder, unexpectedly, unexpectedness
 ### Examples
 - “I’m competitive and every disappointment stays with me forever.
 It is a scar in your heart and reduces your life expectancy.”
 - The typical life expectancy of lions in zoos is 17 years, the zoo said.